 The Commission has authority to enforce the law requiring employers to provide workers' compensation insurance to their employees.
 A referral occurs when the commission is notified of employers who may be violating Arizona law by not providing workers' compensation coverage for their employees.
-Through its Legal Division, the Commission investigates these referrals, educates employers, and initiates civil penalties against employers when necessary and, as a last resort, pursues enforcement actions in Superior Court that may result in the Superior Court issuing an injunction prohibiting the employer from conducting business unless the employer obtains the appropriate insurance.
+Through its Legal Division, the Commission investigates these referrals, educates employers, and initiates civil penalties against employers when necessary and, as a last resort, pursues enforcement actions in Superior Court that may result in the Superior Court issuing an injunction.